Military members, including retirees, are eligible to receive free tax consultation and preparation through Volunteer Income Tax Assistance locations.

 - Wage and earning statements (W-2, W-2G, and 1099-R forms) from all employers

 - Interest and dividend statements from banks (1099 forms)

 - Bank routing numbers and account numbers for direct deposit of your refund

 - Statements related to mortgages and homestead expenses (or rental property expenses to include insurance and property management)

 - Work-related materials and expenses that have not been reimbursed by your employer (to include mileage information and vehicle maintenance)

 - Other relevant data about income and expenses (information about move-related expenses that were not reimbursed, home remodeling expenses, total amount paid for day care (with your day care provider’s identifying number, tax ID or Social Security number), and utility costs that may be eligible for tax credits)

 - Last year’s federal and state returns, if available (not necessary, but extremely helpful)

-Having these documents available will make this process easier and possibly increase the size of your tax return.
-Don't forget that when filing taxes electronically on a married/joint return, both spouses must be present to sign and have appropriate identification.
+Having these documents available will make this process easier and possibly increase the amount of your tax refund.
+Don’t forget that when filing taxes electronically on a married/joint return, both spouses must be present to sign and have appropriate identification.

 As a member of the military family, you can obtain 100% free access to tax consultants and financial counselors with military expertise.
 Contact Military OneSource anytime, 24/7 at 800-342-9647 to take advantage of this benefit.